KBNLresearch/iromlab/readme.md

 1. For each carrier it needs an identifier (PPN) that corresponds to a record in the KB catalogue.
 Iromlab also queries the catalogue using HTTP requests.
 This limits the usability of Iromlab for other users and institutions.
 2. Iromlab is based on a pretty specific hardware/software setup (see sections below).

 However, as for *1.* it should be fairly straightforward to adapt these parts of the software to other catalogues/databases.
 As for *2.*, most of the software dependencies are implemented using simple wrapper modules, so this is also something that can be modified quite easily.
-One noteworthy thing is that the dBpoweramp interface requires a command-line ripping tool that was developed tailor-made for the KB by dBpoweramp; this tool is not included in the standard dBpoweramp distribution!

 ## Platform